Arvraepe/hogent-spa/README.md

 1. Search a movie (on key up event)
 2. Get some more information about the selected film
 3. .... whatever you want!

+# Need to read
+JavaScript The Good Parts by Douglas Crockford
+Secret of the JavaScript Ninja by John Resig